 The time will come to hunker down for winter, but until then I plan on being outdoors as much as humanly possible.
 This is a great time of year for festivals and events, but I personally like the peace that accompanies a walk in the woods.
 If you share my passion here are a few recommendations for soaking in fall color in Indy.

 Located 15 minutes east of downtown, Fort Harrison is the closest state park to Indy.
 “The Fort” offers the usual state park amenities, from shelters and playgrounds to horseback riding and fishing.
 The golf course is my favorite in the city, but that’s for another article.
 For enjoying fall color you can opt for the ease of the paved Harrison Trace Trail that makes an undulating loop through the park.
-More adventurous types will enjoy the Fall Creek Trail with its elevated boardwalks and views of the waterway.
+Mountain bikers get their thrills on some of the Midwest's best single track.
+Hikers will enjoy the Fall Creek Trail with its elevated boardwalks and views of the waterway.

 TIP: Reward your workout with a craft beer from nearby Triton Brewery.

 Eagle Creek, located on the city's northwest side, is one of the largest municipal parks in the U.S. The reservoir offers opportunities to enjoy fall color from a kayak, canoe, or sailboat (available for rent).
 With Go Ape you’ll be surrounded by fall foliage while navigating a ropes course and zip lining through the canopy.
-An expansive trail system also offers hikers miles of exploration that cut through a renowned bird sanctuary and offer lake views.
+An expansive trail system also offers hikers miles of exploration that cut through a renowned bird sanctuary and offer spectacular lake views.

 TIP: When your hike is over head to Rick's Cafe Boatyard for a meal overlooking the water.

 Looking for more than a walk in the woods?
 Make your hunt for color an artful experience at Newfields' outdoor oasis that combines lakeside scenery with site-specific artworks.
 The work that you’ll encounter at 100 Acres is intended to work with the woodlands and wetlands that they occupy.
 Take a swing on Chop Stick, climb and hop your way around Funky Bones.